xiaochuany/blog/docs/posts/2025-10-31-differential-jax.md

 ---

-From the examples above you see how easy it is to use Jax for showcasing differential caculus results.
-We can imagine its use in solving differential equations or designing optimization algorithm.
-Check out jax based projects `diffrax` and `optax` for those use case.
+From the examples above you see how easy it is to use JAX for showcasing differential caculus results.
+We can imagine its use in solving differential equations or designing optimization algorithms.
+Check out JAX based projects `diffrax` and `optax` for those use case.